The syntax is a simple S-expression syntax with the following grammar.

 - An optional plus (

 +) or minus (

 -) sign followed by any sequence of digits.
 These may be optionally followed by a period (

 .) and another sequence of digits, which themselves may be optionally followed by an

-e, optional plus or minus sign, and a sequence of digits.
-The regular expression
+e, optional plus or minus sign, and a sequence of digits, implemented for ASCII by the regular expression:

 - Any sequence of printable characters, spaces, tabs, or